Great Bear Rainforest: Campaign for protection

 In May 2004, the stakeholders agreed to recommend the BC government that about 3500000 acre, about 33% of the Great Bear Rainforest, be put under some form of protection, and that new forms of ecosystem-based forestry be required throughout the rainforest.
 This fell short of the activists' recommendations, which had concluded that 44%–70% should be protected.
 The recommendation given to the BC government was a compromise agreed to by the stakeholders after negotiations.
 The stakeholders included provincial and local governments; many BC First Nations such as the Heiltsuk and Homalco; the ENGOs Greenpeace, ForestEthics, Rainforest Action Network, Pacific Wild, and Sierra Club BC and forestry corporations such as Canadian Forest Products, Catalyst Paper Corporation, International Forest Products, Western Forest Products; and many others.

 On 7 February 2006 a comprehensive protection package was announced for the Great Bear Rainforest, which was defined to include the central and north coasts of BC and Haida Gwaii.
 The Great Bear Rainforest Agreement included four key elements: rainforest protection, improved logging practices, the involvement of First Nations in decision making, and conservation financing to enable economic diversification.
 The final agreement banned logging in 33% of the Great Bear Rainforest and implemented ecosystem-based forestry management for the entire Great Bear Rainforest by 2009.

 The 2006 agreement between the BC government and a coalition of conservationists, loggers, hunters, and First Nations established a series of conservancies stretching 400 km along the coast.
-The proposed protected areas will contain 18000 km2, and another 46900 km2 that is to be run under a management plan that is expected to ensure sustainable forest management.
+The protected areas contain 18000 km2, and another 46900 km2 that is run under a management plan that ensures sustainable forest management.

 The Canadian government announced on 21 January 2007 that it would spend $30 million for protection of this rainforest.
 This matched a pledge made previously by the British Columbia government, as well as private donations of $60 million, making the total funding for the new reserve $120 million.

 In autumn 2008, Greenpeace, Sierra Club BC and ForestEthics (jointly known as Rainforest Solutions Project) launched an online campaign titled, "Keep the Promise," to put pressure on Gordon Campbell, then Premier of British Columbia, to honour the Great Bear Rainforest agreement.
 The groups were concerned certain aspects of the agreement, including implementation of ecosystem-based management, would not materialize in time for the government's own final implementation deadline of March 31, 2009.